AdobeDocs/experience-manager-learn.en/help/assets/advanced/closed-user-groups.md

 ---
-title: Using Closed User Groups with AEM Assets
+title: Closed User Groups in AEM Assets
 description: Closed User Groups (CUGs) is a feature used to restrict access to content to a select group of users on a published site.
 This video shows how Closed User Groups can be used with Adobe Experience Manager Assets to restrict access to a specific folder of assets.
 Support for Closed User Groups with AEM Assets was first introduced in AEM 6.4.
 feature: asset-share
 topics: authoring, collaboration, operations, sharing